maropu/spark-tpcds-datagen/README.md

       --conf spark.sql.dsdgen.tableFilter=STR                    Filters a specific table.
       --conf spark.sql.dsdgen.numPartitions=NUM                  # of partitions (Default: 100).

+## Helper scripts for benchmarks

+To quickly generate the TPC-DS test data and run the queries, you just type:

+    $ ./bin/report-tpcds-benchmark

+This script finally formats performance results and appends them into ./reports/tpcds-avg-results.csv.
+Notice that, if SPARK_HOME defined, the script uses the Spark.
+Otherwise, it automatically clones the latest master in the repository and uses it.
+To check performance differences with pull requests, you could set a pull request ID in the repository as an option and run the quries against it.

+    $ ./bin/report-tpcds-benchmark [pull request ID (e.g., 12942)]

 ## Bug reports

 If you hit some bugs and requests, please leave some comments on [Issues](https://github.com/maropu/spark-sql-server/issues)